lightern/rust/sudokusolver/README.md

 # Sudoku Solver with GUI

-Wanted to learn some Rust and wrote little Sudokusolver with little GUI for fun.
+Wanted to learn some Rust and wrote little Sudokusolver with little GUI (GTK) for fun.
 It's quite fast and managed to solve everything I threw in.

 ## In Linux: